pramodjodhani/wp-block-framework/readme.md

 # WP Block Framework
 With WordPress Block Framework, you can create WordPress blocks only using PHP and without having to write a line of Javascript.
 Helpful for creating simple blocks and converting shortcodes to blocks.
 Think of it as pluggable version of ACF.

+This repo is actually a working plugin which demonstrates how to implement block framework in your plugins.
+See block-framework-example.php for details.

 # How to use

 ## Step 1A - Installation (with composer)